Analyze web presence

 To see the results in more detail, look at the Website object in the payload as well as the specific Web Analysis review tasks.

-Additionally, any third-party profiles associated with the business are returned here as Profile objects under the top level profiles key.
+Middesk also returns any third-party profiles associated with the business as Profile objects under the top-level profiles key.

 Check the business’s review tasks by requesting the full business payload using the GET /businesses endpoint.

-For example, use the Website Status review task to evaluate whether website is online.
+For example, use the Website Status review task to evaluate whether the website is online.

 Inspect individual quality indicators

-Use web_presence_quality to determine an overall quality rating of High, Moderate, Low, or Not Available of the business’s web presence.
+Use web_presence_quality to determine an overall quality rating of High, Moderate, Low, or Not Available for the business’s web presence.

-Going one step further, inspect each quality indicator used to determine the overall quality rating and optionally, derive an outcome based on your own defined heuristics.
+You can also inspect each quality indicator individually and derive an outcome based on your own heuristics.

-Here’s a look at the current quality indicators and their respective keys within the website object.
+The following table lists the quality indicators and their keys within the website object.

-Each indicator includes a rating field of its own, yielding a positive, neutral, or negative rating for each category type.
+Each indicator includes a rating field that returns a positive, neutral, or negative value.

-If the indicator cannot be accurately determined for any reason, the indicator is absent from the payload.
+If an indicator cannot be determined, it is absent from the payload.

 | Quality Indicator | Description | Key |